Child Development and Parenting

 - Never share their password, even with friends.

-- Log out of social networking sites when away from the computer or mobile device.
+- Log out of social networking sites when away from the computer or device.

 - Never meet face to face with someone they “meet” online, unless a parent goes with them to a public place.

-- Tell a parent or another adult if they get emails that make them feel uncomfortable.
-Never answer those emails.
+- Tell a parent or another adult if they get messages that make them feel uncomfortable.
+Never answer those messages.

 - Never use bad language or send mean messages online.